vkoskiv/VaporCoin/README.md

 ## Getting started

-    brew install openssl
     brew install vapor/tap/vapor

+    In project root directory:
     vapor update
     vapor build
     vapor run

 ##  Difficulty Factor
-   To mine a block, you can drop down the difficulty by removing zeroes here: while (!candidate.blockHash.binaryString.hasPrefix("000000000000000000000000000000"))
+   To mine a block, you can drop down the difficulty by removing zeroes in Miner.swift: while (!candidate.blockHash.binaryString.hasPrefix("000000000000000000000000000000"))